-You'll learn that there are more cast ons and bind offs than you ever imagined, and you'll learn how to knit them all!
+You’ll learn that there are more ways to cast on/bind off than you ever imagined, and you’ll learn how to knit them all!
 Ann also teaches you when to use each technique and why it works on some projects better than others.

 As I was watching the video, I was reintroduced to the crochet cast on.
 Hello, old friend!
-I learned this cast on when I first started knitting.
-One of my knitting group friends used it a lot and I liked how easy and fast it was, as well as the part where you didn't have to estimate your tail length.
-I'm still terrible at that!
+I learned this cast on knitting when I first started.
+One of my knitting group friends used it a lot and I liked how easy and fast it was, as well as the part where you didn’t have to estimate your tail length.
+I’m still terrible at that!

 I abandoned this method for the more versatile long-tail cast on, but when I saw the crochet method in Ann’s video, I remembered it fondly.

 This cast on looks like a chain, which is probably why it’s also known as the chain-edge cast on.
 It matches the standard bind off (knit two stitches, pass the right over the left), and it’s great to use on something like a washcloth or a scarf, where you want the cast-on row to match the bind-off row.

 To teach you the crochet cast on, I took some screen shots from the video.